asduser/nodejs-configuration-manager/README.md

 ---

-✓ Typescript on server-side.<br>
+✓ Typescript on server-side.<br/>
-✓ It doesn't depend on webpack, grunt, gulp and other tools, but allows to run them inside itself.<br>
+✓ It doesn't depend on webpack, grunt, gulp and other tools, but allows to run them inside itself.<br/>
-✓ Simplifies build process for dev\prod environments.<br>
+✓ Simplifies build process for dev\prod environments.<br/>
-✓ Works with different project types: Angular2, React, Angular.js, Native JavaScript etc.<br>
+✓ Works with different project types: Angular2, React, Angular.js, Native JavaScript etc.<br/>
 ✓ Extensible internal plugins, which may be used together or separately.

 ## CLI Commands